qis/signature/readme.md

 **WARNING**: This project is not ready for production yet!<br/>
 This warning will be removed and the repo force pushed with the final version.

+### Compiler Support
+This project was tested using the following compilers.

+* Visual Studio 2022 (cl, clang, clang-cl) on Windows
+* LLVM 15 on Linux

 ## Usage
 Copy the [include/qis/signature.hpp](include/qis/signature.hpp) header file **or** install this project as an `INTERFACE` library using CMake.